 Mrs. Wright died on the 25th of December, 1937.
 At the time of her death she resided with her daughter at 2654 Hooker Avenue in Detroit.
 According to her death certificate Mrs. Wright was buried at Woodmere Cemetery in Detroit.

-*Dr. Wright’s son, George served during World War I and World War II for the United States Army.
+*Dr. Wright’s son, George Green Wright served during World War I and World War II with the United States Army.